 You can make a complaint about businesses that provide immigration services.
 Complaints include fraudulent or deceptive practices, not executing a written contract before providing service, not posting a bond of $50,000, and not posting a sign describing consumers' rights.

 Immigration service businesses cannot guarantee government action, such as the granting of residency, visas, passports, citizenship, or any other immigration status.
-The City accepts complaints about providers that make false claims.
+You can also make a complaint about providers that make false claims.

 Immigration service providers must disclose that the individual providing assistance is not a lawyer and may not accept fees for legal advice, to draft legal papers, or to review documents for legality.
 Individuals providing assistance cannot provide representation before immigration authorities.
-The City accepts complaints about providers' failure to disclose that they are not lawyers.
+Additionally, you can make a complaint about providers' failure to disclose that they are not lawyers.